croberts/croberts.github.io/Nausoleum Overview.md

 # WHAT IS THIS GAME ABOUT?

-[Nausoleum](Nausoleum/Docs/Design/Writing/Nausoleum.md) is a haunted house simulator about entertaining the [[Guests|Guests]] of a haunted house.
-Players are introduced as its new [[The Curator|The Curator]].
+Nausoleum is a haunted house simulator about entertaining the Guests of a haunted house.
+Players are introduced as its new The Curator.

-Players recruit [[Undertakers|Undertakers]] to entertain Guests, who enthusiastically encourage them to experience a variety of strong emotions.
+Players recruit Undertakers to entertain Guests, who enthusiastically encourage them to experience a variety of strong emotions.
 Entertaining Guests is a delightful puzzle, as Guests have their own sensibilities, and naturally avoid strong emotions.
 The resulting noises and bodily fluids are captured and used as resources to upgrade Undertakers, the Nausoleum, and Curator abilities.

 # WINNING AND LOSING